 - Steamed green peas

-- Barbecue pork
+- Barbecue pork or chicken

 This homemade macaroni and cheese will last covered in an airtight container in the fridge for 4-5 days.

-To freeze leftovers: freeze them in individual portions in airtight freezer-safe containers for 1-2 months.
+- To freeze leftovers: freeze them in individual portions in airtight freezer-safe containers for 1-2 months.
 To reheat: warm the macaroni and cheese around 75% heat for 2-4 minutes in the microwave, stirring every minute or so, or until the pasta is heated through.

-To freeze an unbaked pan of macaroni and cheese.
+- To freeze an unbaked pan of macaroni and cheese.
 Prepare the macaroni and cheese up to the baking step.
 Cover the baking container with an airtight and freezer-safe bag or lid and freeze for 2-3 months.
 To reheat: defrost the pan in the refrigerator for 24 hours and then bake at 350 degrees Fahrenheit for 35-40 minutes, or until the mac and cheese is heated through and the cheese is browning on the top.